Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Experiments

 \subsection{Metrics}

-To evaluate the performance of our model, we consider using three metrics: accuracy, mean squared error (MSE), and image similarity (IS) \cite{27, 4, 6}.
-For the classification task ($0$ or $1$), we threshold the occupancy probability above 0.5 to be occupied, below 0.5 to be free to compute the accuracy.
+To evaluate the performance of our model, we consider using three metrics: accuracy, mean squared error (MSE), and image similarity (IS) \cite{27}.
+For the classification task ($0$ or $1$), we threshold the occupancy probability above 0.5 to be occupied and below 0.5 to be free to compute the accuracy.
 We also use MSE to measure the predicted probability of occupancy.
-Due to the stochastic existence of vehicles, we cannot precisely infer the occupancy of each individual grid solely from the observed agent behaviors.
-Therefore, we use the image similarity metric to evaluate the relative similarity of the predicted OGM and the ground truth OGM.
-Due to the quantitative imbalance between free grids and occupied grids (in fact, the quantities of free grids are far more than the quantities of occupied grids), we use the metrics to evaluate each class besides overall.
+Due to the stochastic existence of vehicles, we cannot precisely infer the occupancy of each grid solely from the observed agent behaviors.
+Therefore, we use the IS metric to evaluate the relative similarity of the predicted OGM and the ground truth OGM.
+The IS metric $\psi$ is computed as: